bushblade/Mern-Ecommerce/notes.md

 redirect in LoginScreen always evaluates to truthy so pointless ternary in Link.

+Why do we have separate state for a registerd user to a login user?
+Also the lgout action doesn't need to return a function in the course code.

 ## Things changed

 Used Snowpack instead of CRA for faster development.